 Since I moved back to the farm in 2013 I have had the Colocasia esculenta in front of the chicken house, and a few scattered here and there.
 They didn’t do so well in front of the chicken house two years in a row, so I decided to put a couple of the bigger tubers on the north side of the house.
 They did much better.
 I put about 30 of the smaller tubers in the other yard next to the foundation of my grandparent’s old house.

-I am not sure when dad got his start of his Conoclinium coelestinum (Hardy Ageratum) from Aunt Inez (his mother’s sister).
+I am not sure when dad got the start of his Conoclinium coelestinum (Hardy Ageratum) from Aunt Inez (his mother’s sister).
 They come up on the other side of the steps in the spring better so I have to always transplant them to this side.
 More came up last spring than before so I moved some to the south side of the house along the basement steps.
 This photo was taken on July 19, 2016, so they are just starting to flower.

 This is the Equisetum hyemale (Horsetail) I dug up from Augustine Taylor’s yard in Leland, Mississippi in 2010.
 I had them in a pot until the spring of 2014 when decided to put them in the ground in front of the chicken house.
 I told dad they are called Horsetail and they gallop… This photo was taken on July 19, 2016, and as you can see they have started to gallop.
 They would make a great accent plant here and there in flower beds, but GEEZ!!!